jtippet/IcoTools/README.md

     my_cool_icon.ico(2): Warning: Non-black image pixels masked out. my_cool_icon.ico(6): Warning: PNG-encoded image with bit depth 4 (expected 32).

+## IcoCut

+IcoCut can remove frames from an .ICO file.
+You can either remove all frames matching a particular size or bit depth, or you can remove specific frames by number.
+For example, you can remove all frames of height or width 20px or 24px:

+    dotnet icocut.dll -i my_cool_icon.ico -s 20 24
+    my_cool_icon.ico(2): Removed 2 frame(s).

+## IcoCat

+IcoCat can add a frame to an .ICO file.
+You can provide the new image from either a PNG or a BMP.
+You can also optionally provide an explicit image mask.
+If you don't provide a mask, one will be inferred from the image's transparency.
+For example:

+    dotnet icocat.dll -i my_cool_icon.ico -s new_layer.png

 ## IcoCrush

 IcoCrush is an optimization tool that can reduce the size of your .ICO files.